Canine distemper: History

 In Europe, the first report of CDV occurred in Spain in 1761.
 Edward Jenner described the disease in 1809, and French veterinarian Henri Carré determined that the disease was caused by a virus in 1905.
 Carré's findings were disputed by researchers in England until 1926, when Patrick Laidlaw and G.W.
 Dunkin confirmed that the disease was, in fact, caused by a virus.

 The first vaccine against canine distemper was developed by the Italian Vittorio Puntoni.
 In 1923 and 1924, Puntoni published two articles in which he added formalin to brain tissue from infected dogs to create a vaccine that successfully prevented the disease in healthy dogs.
 A commercial vaccine was developed in 1950, yet owing to its limited use, the virus remains prevalent in many populations.

 The domestic dog has largely been responsible for introducing canine distemper to previously unexposed wildlife and now causes a serious conservation threat to many species of carnivores and some species of marsupials.
 The virus contributed to the near-extinction of the black-footed ferret.
 It also may have played a considerable role in the extinction of the thylacine (Tasmanian tiger) and recurrently causes mortality among African wild dogs.
-In 1991, the lion population in the Serengeti, Tanzania, experienced a 20% decline as a result of the disease.
-The disease has also mutated into the phocid distemper virus, which affects seals.
+In 1993–1994, the lion population in the Serengeti, Tanzania, experienced a 20% decline as a result of the disease.
+The disease has also mutated into the phocine distemper virus, which affects seals.

 Clinical signs

 In dogs, signs of CDV vary widely, from no signs to mild respiratory signs indistinguishable from kennel cough to severe pneumonia with vomiting, bloody diarrhea, and death.

 Commonly observed signs are a runny nose, vomiting and diarrhea, dehydration, excessive salivation, coughing and/or labored breathing, loss of appetite, and weight loss.
 If neurological signs develop, incontinence may ensue.
-Central nervous system signs include a localized involuntary twitching of muscles or groups of muscles, seizures with salivation, and jaw movements commonly described as "chewing-gum fits,” or more appropriately as "distemper myoclonus."
+Central nervous system signs include a localized involuntary twitching of muscles or groups of muscles, seizures with salivation, and jaw movements commonly described as "chewing-gum fits," or more appropriately as "distemper myoclonus."
 As the condition progresses, the seizures worsen and progress to grand mal convulsions, followed by the death of the animal.
 The animal may also show signs of sensitivity to light, incoordination, circling, increased sensitivity to sensory stimuli such as pain or touch, and deterioration of motor capabilities.
 Less commonly, they may lead to blindness and paralysis.
 The length of the systemic disease may be as short as 10 days, or the start of neurological signs may not occur until several weeks or months later.
 Those few that survive usually have a small tic or twitch of varying degrees of severity.
 With time, this tic usually diminishes somewhat in its severity.